-Characteristics of the Italian language in AX Semantics
+Characteristics of the Italian language in the AX NLG platform

-Italian needs gender of nouns for determiners and this is especially important for preposition and determiner contraction.
-There are two gender: masculine and feminine.
+In Italian, you need to know the gender of the noun in order to form determiners, adjectives and numerals correctly.
+There are two genders: masculine and feminine.
 And there are two numbers: singular and plural.
 As for other Romance languages there is only one case for nouns: nominative.
 But for personal pronouns Italian has additionally accusative, genitive and dative.

 |number||singular||una casa rossa (a red house)|